weierophinney/phps/README.md

 - Temporarily use a version
 - Configure the current version
 - Compile, install, and enable extensions for the current version.
+- Enable previously installed extensions for the current PHP version.
+- Disable previously installed extensions for the current PHP version.

 See [my blog post on using the ondrej/php PPA](https://mwop.net/blog/2019-04-30-ondrej-multiversion-php.html) for background on why I created this tool.